EdgarAndresSantamaria/geeky_projects_with_R/README.md

 Note: you can download the notebook using the web page above right settings, and launch on your R studio.

-Edgar Andrés and Mohammed Yassin
+Edgar Andrés and Mohamed Yassin